4.02 The HMS Promotion and Review Board (PRB)

-The HMS Promotion and Review Board (PRB) is a Standing Committee of the HMS faculty.
-The Board reviews student performance to ensure that each HMS student meets HMS’s rules governing promotion, standards of professional conduct and responsibility, and requirements for graduation.
-PRB members are appointed by the Dean for Medical Education and include preclinical and clinical faculty who have demonstrated interest and involvement in medical student education.
-Ex officio members include the Dean for Medical Education, the Dean for Students, the Society Masters or Associate Masters (one representative from each Society), and the Registrar.
+The HMS Promotion and Review PRB (PRB) is a Standing Committee of the Faculty of Medicine.
+The PRB reviews student performance to ensure that each student in the MD program meets HMS’s rules governing promotion, standards of professional conduct and responsibility, and requirements for graduation.
+PRB members are appointed by the Dean for Medical Education and include basic science and clinical faculty who have demonstrated interest and involvement in medical student education.
+Ex officio members include the Dean for Medical Education, the Dean for Students, the Society Advisory Dean/Director or Associate Director (one representative from each Society), and the Registrar.
 Voting is limited to appointed members; ex officio members do not vote.
-University legal counsel and HMS Advising Resources faculty may also consult to the Board.
+University legal counsel and HMS Advising Resources faculty may also consult to the PRB.

-In cases where academic remediation has been unsuccessful or the Board determines that no further action on the part of the School or the student can reasonably assure the student’s eventual successful completion of the degree program, the Board may require a student to withdraw or recommend expulsion.
+In cases where academic remediation has been unsuccessful or the PRB determines that no further action on the part of the School or the student can reasonably assure the student’s eventual successful completion of the MD degree program, the PRB may require a student to withdraw or recommend expulsion.